alteryx/alteryx-tool-generator/README.md

 Getting Started
 ---
 - Install the generator using the command line
-   1. Clone the tool generator repository: [alteryx/alteryx-tool-generator](https://github.com/alteryx/alteryx-tool-generator.git)
+   1. Clone or download the tool generator repository: [alteryx/alteryx-tool-generator](https://github.com/alteryx/alteryx-tool-generator.git)
    2. Navigate to the directory housing *package.json*
    3. Use `npm install`
 - Run the generator